 Our unique public administration degree integrates principles of sustainable solutions into core coursework while building the skills to think and act systemically in addressing our most compelling policy issues, whether energy, infrastructure, healthcare or housing.
 Going beyond a traditional MPA, our program prepares students with the confidence and competencies to shift policy, program implementation and public management in ways that not only improve organizational performance but create broader social impact.

 The MPA program is a 45-credit curriculum with 12 required courses.
 The program combines face-to-face classroom experience with the flexibility of interactive distance-learning.
 Students have as much in-class time as a traditional MPA program.
 However, PGS provides an additional level of learning through a robust online component that develops essential management skills and facilitates virtual collaboration among students.

-The program can be completed 18 months fulltime or 3 years if enrolled part-time.
+The program can be completed 15 months full-time or 30 months if enrolled part-time.
 Each semester, classroom instruction takes place over a four-day residency period (part-time students attend classes for two days).
 These residencies occur Thursday through Sunday once a month for five months.